sendgrid/library-automator/python/generated_files/documentation.md

 group_id = "test_url_param"
 response = self.sg.client.asm.groups._(group_id).get()
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

 ## Delete a suppression group.

+**This endpoint allows you to delete a suppression group.**

+You can only delete groups that have not been attached to sent mail in the last 60 days.
+If a recipient uses the "one-click unsubscribe" option on an email associated with a deleted group, that recipient will be added to the global suppression list.

-Groups are specific types of email you would like your recipients to be able to unsubscribe from or subscribe to.
+Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
 For example: Daily Newsletters, Invoices, System Alerts.

-The **name** and **description** of the Group will be visible by recipients when they are managing their subscriptions.
+The **name** and **description** of the unsubscribe group will be visible by recipients when they are managing their subscriptions.

+Each user can create up to 25 different suppression groups.

 ### DELETE /asm/groups/{group_id}